obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.8.0

 A transition (other than "cut") has ended.
-Please note that the `from-scene` field is not available in TransitionEnd.
+Note: The `from-scene` field is not available in TransitionEnd.

 **Response Items:**